model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Detailed Design

-**Update: reduce the scope of this to avoid substantial changes to `kani-driver`**
+We discuss both the design in its full form and a simplified version appropriate for a first step.
+We anticipate that this design will evolve and be iterated upon.

+### Full form

-This feature will require substantial changes both to `kani-driver` and `kani-compiler`.
+In its full form, we expect that this feature will require substantial changes both to `kani-driver` and `kani-compiler`.

 `kani-driver` will need to be responsible for determining which stubs are required for each harness, which will require moving the code for identifying harnesses from `kani-compiler` to `kani-driver`.
 After `kani-driver` has determined the set of stubs to use for each harness, it will invoke `kani-compiler` once for each set of stubs, passing the relevant stub pairings as command line arguments.